jayrbolton/vvvview/Readme.md

 flyd.map(counter, stateStream)
 ```

-With immutable, you can also use vdom-thunk without configuration
+With immutable, you can also make your views lightning fast by using [vdom-thunk](https://github.com/Raynos/vdom-thunk) without any configuration.